3D helical CT Reconstruction with a Memory Efficient Learned Primal-Dual Architecture: Experiments and results

 \subsection{Implementation details}

 The proposed method is implemented in Python with specific C++/CUDA based libraries for computationally demanding tasks.
-An example of the latter is operator-related components, such as the forward operator $\ForwardOp$, which are implemented in \ac{ODL} \cite{adlerODL} with ASTRA \cite{van2016fast} as back-end for computing forward/back-projections.
+An example of the latter is \ac{CT}-related components, which are implemented in the \ac{ODL} \cite{adlerODL} with ASTRA \cite{van2016fast} as back-end for computing forward/back-projections.
 The neural network layers and training are implemented using PyTorch \cite{paszke2017automatic}.
-The invertibility is incorporated employing the MemCNN library \cite{vandeLeemput2019MemCNN}.

-The \ac{iLPDh} architecture implemented in PyTorch is similar to the one \cite{rudzusika2021invertible} regarding structure and hyper-parameters.
-A three-layer \ac{CNN} is applied in both image and projection domain at each unrolled iteration, i.e., $\PrimalMappingOriginal^i$ and $\DualMappingOriginal^i$ have two hidden convolutional layers with $32$ and $16$ filters, respectively, and one convolutional output layer.
-Rectified linear units are used as activation functions after hidden layers.
-Training is performed with Adam optimizer \cite{Kingma:2014aa} using the $\ell_2$-distance to the ground-truth described in eq.~\eqref{eq:loss_on_laps}.
-Networks are trained for $5\,000$ iterations and the batch size equals to $1$.
+The neural networks used in \ac{LPD} and \ac{LPDh} are almost identical to the original method \cite{Adler:2018aa} regarding structure and hyper-parameters.
+A three-layer \ac{CNN} is applied in both image and projection domain at each unrolled iteration, i.e., $\PrimalMappingOriginal^i$ and $\DualMappingOriginal^i$ have two hidden convolutional layers with $32$ and $16$ filters, respectively, and one convolutional output layer. \acp{ReLU} are used as activation functions after hidden layers.
+Training is performed with the Adam optimizer \cite{Kingma:2014aa} using the $\ell_2$-distance to the ground-truth described in eq.~\eqref{eq:loss_on_laps}.
 The initial learning rate is set to $5\cdot 10^{-4}$ with cosine annealing.
+Since the training samples become larger with the increased number of sections, we define the total number of training iterations to be $2\cdot 10^5 / (10 + 5 \cdot N_s)$, where $10 + 5\cdot N_s$ is a rough estimate of the number of slices in a target reconstruction for a given number of sections $N_s$.
+However, we use $10^4$ iterations, when training with the real geometries.

-Theoretically, the optimal size of image sub-spaces $\RecSpace^j$ depends on the pitch.
-In practice, the pitch can vary across different scans and also within each scan.
-Thus, the method must be robust with respect to these variations, unless they are too big.
-For simplicity, we set $\ImageBlockThickness = 20$, which is a suitable value for most of the scans.
+Theoretically, the size of image sub-spaces $\RecSpace^j$ depends on the pitch.
+In practice, the pitch can vary across different scans and also within each scan (we observe values within the range 17.18~mm to 34.5~mm in our training and testing set).
+The method must therefore be robust w.r.t.\@ these variations, assuming they are not too big.
+For simplicity, we set $\ImageBlockThickness = 16$, which is a suitable value for most of the scans.

-Quantitative performance of all methods is measured by calculating \ac{PSNR} and \ac{SSIM} between ground truth image and its corresponding reconstruction.
-However, since the data is truncated at the beginning and the end of acquisition geometry we discard first 10 and last 10 reconstructed 2D slices, since reconstruction in those regions is only partial.
+Quantitative performance of all methods is measured by calculating the \ac{PSNR} and the \ac{SSIM} between the ground truth image and its corresponding reconstruction.
+However, since the data is truncated at the beginning and the end of acquisition geometry, we discard first 8 and last 8 reconstructed 2D slices, since reconstruction in those regions is only partial.